 Although there is a broad consideration and acceptance of differing levels of risk to customer supplies within the design of the current technical criteria, there is no explicit provision for the use of risk-based planning concepts.
-This could limit Western Power from planning the network in the most efficient manner, particularly when it comes to prioritising and optimising network investment budgets across multiple potential investment projects that have varying underlying risk considerations.
+Energy Policy WA's SWIS Demand Assessment identified significant transmission system investment requirements to support renewables and potentially significant step-changes in demand30.
+The lack of risk-based planning provisions in the current criteria could limit Western Power from planning the network in the most efficient manner, particularly when it comes to prioritising and optimising network investment budgets across multiple potential investment projects that have varying underlying risk considerations.